ektaakadkar/Battleship_Game-using-TCP/README.md

 # Battleship_Game-using-TCP

-The above code implements a two-way communication with TCP protocol in JAVA to play Battleship game simultaneously with multiple players which are connected to different servers.
+The above code implements a two-way communication with TCP protocol in JAVA to play Battleship game simultaneously with multiple players which are connected to different clients.

 There are 3 main parts of the code -
 1. Main Algorithm - The algorithm of battleship game is included.